 Designed to fit Moen valves, and while it may fit other manufacturers, it won't fit all.

 Surprisingly polished looking for the price point.
-Reviews suggest the install is nearly effortless.
-Customers also note you can expect this faucet to last many years.
+Reviews suggest the install is very simple.
 A fan favorite that is arguably more than what you pay for.

 Customers note the quality in both material and overall fit.
 Shines like a diamond with proper care.
 Works best with smooth piping.